quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 compatibility between two versions that support 0-RTT, that document MUST address the scenario where there are 0-RTT packets in the client's first flight.
 For example, this could be accomplished by defining which transformations are applied to 0-RTT packets.
-Alternatively, that document could specify that compatible version negotiation causes 0-RTT data to be rejected by the server.
+That document could specify that compatible version negotiation causes 0-RTT data to be rejected by the server.

 # Special Handling for QUIC Version 1